Business Statistics

 A business transition matrix is an analytical tool used to assess the evolution of businesses over time based on their size.
 The matrix shows, in percentage terms, how businesses within one category in an initial year are distributed across various categories in a subsequent year.
 This facilitates the identification of business dynamics or growth patterns, providing key insights for designing public policies and business strategies.

-For the period 2014–2023, the results highlight significant progress in business mobility, particularly among medium-sized and large enterprises.
-For instance, 34.7% of medium-sized businesses in 2014 advanced to the large business category by 2023, reflecting sustained and significant growth.
-Moreover, large businesses demonstrate remarkable stability, with two out of three maintaining their classification.
-Additionally, 7.5% of small businesses managed to climb to higher categories (including those that transitioned to medium-sized and large), showcasing successful cases of growth within this segment.
-These results reflect that, despite challenges, many businesses find opportunities to grow and establish themselves in higher categories, contributing to the strengthening of the country’s business fabric.
+Between 2015 and 2024, notable progress was observed in business mobility, particularly among medium-sized and large enterprises.
+In 2015, 36.1% of medium-sized firms advanced to the large-enterprise category by 2024, reflecting sustained and robust growth.
+Large companies also demonstrated strong stability, with two out of three maintaining their classification.
+Meanwhile, 7.5% of small enterprises successfully moved up to higher categories (medium or large), showcasing successful growth stories within this segment.
+These results suggest that, despite existing challenges, many firms are seizing opportunities to grow and consolidate in higher categories, contributing to the strengthening of the country’s business landscape.

 Experience of Formal MSMEs